-7. Update the /etc/hosts file on the boot root, the shared root default view, and the CNL image.
-When the boot node is booted, the bnd daemon will update the boot root /etc/hosts file and copy it to the shared root default view.
-This file should be copied from the boot root to the templates directory on the SMW and the boot image should be rebuilt.
+- 3. Boot the boot node. - 4.
+Update the /etc/hosts file on the boot node.

+Note: When the boot node is booted, the bnd daemon will update the boot root /etc/hosts file and copy it to the shared root default view.

+5. Copy the /etc/hosts file from the boot node to the templates directory on the SMW.
 If using partitions, the template directory will be /opt/xt-images/templates/default-pN, where pN is the partition number.